The Truth About Liver Cleansing and Detoxification

 Intact whole grains have a number of different benefits as a part of a plant-based diet, and one is in their ability to combat liver disease.
 In fact, one study found that inclusion of whole grains into your diet could decrease your risk for liver cancer by as much as 37%.

 Green tea has a powerful two-pronged benefit to your liver.
 In addition to its immunoprotective antioxidant effect, it can also help you lose weight, improve cardiovascular health, and reduce your overall fat content, all of which help prevent liver disease.
+Adding a touch of lemon to your green tea may take your cup of green tea to the next level.

 If you’re sensitive to caffeine or tannins, you may experience some side effects if you drink green tea.
 In this article, you’re going to learn how to drink green tea without the side effects so you can reap all the health benefits of this popular drink.